Guy Verhofstadt: Turkey

-In November 2016, Verhofstadt said "There is broad, broad majority in the house to say you have to freeze accessions talks for the moment and put a number of conditions to restart them once Turkey is compliant."

-In May 2017, he accused President of Turkey Recep Tayyip Erdoğan of cynicism for advocating freedom of speech while journalists are imprisoned in Turkey.
+In November 2016, Verhofstadt said: "There is broad, broad majority in the house to say you have to freeze accessions talks for the moment and put a number of conditions to restart them once Turkey is compliant."
+In May 2017, he accused Turkish president Recep Tayyip Erdoğan of cynicism for advocating freedom of speech while journalists are imprisoned in Turkey.

 Migration

 In August 2015, Verhofstadt called for a reform of the EU's asylum and migration system, in reaction to the European migrant crisis.
-He also criticised UK Prime Minister David Cameron and French president François Hollande for opposing the European Commission's proposal to distribute asylum requests for migrants over all countries of the European Union.
+He also criticised UK prime minister David Cameron and French president François Hollande for opposing the European Commission's proposal to distribute asylum requests for migrants over all countries of the EU.
 He also called on governments of France, the UK, and Hungary to stop building up walls and border security measures, and to shift their effort on humanitarian assistance.
 This humanitarian assistance includes asking the dysfunctional countries that source migrants to address their own dysfunction.

 European federalism

-Following the results of 2005 European Constitution referendum in France and The Netherlands, Verhofstadt released his book, Verenigde Staten van Europa ("United States of Europe").
-Written in Dutch, the book claims – based on the results of a Eurobarometer questionnaire – that the average European citizen wants "more Europe".

-In September 2019, Verhofstadt gave a speech at the conference of the UK Liberal Democrats in Bournemouth, saying that "the world of tomorrow is not a world order based on nation states or countries.
+Following the results of 2005 European Constitution referendum in France and The Netherlands, Verhofstadt released his book Verenigde Staten van Europa (United States of Europe), calling for a federal Europe.
+Written in Dutch, the book argues (based on the results of a Eurobarometer questionnaire) that the average European citizen wants "more Europe".
+In September 2019, Verhofstadt gave a speech at the conference of the Liberal Democrats in Bournemouth, saying that "the world of tomorrow is not a world order based on nation states or countries.
 It is a world order that is based on empires.
 China, is not a nation, it's a civilisation.
 India is not a nation.
 The US is also an empire, more than a nation.
 And then finally the Russian Federation.
-The world of tomorrow is a world of empires in which we Europeans, and you British, can only defend your interests, your way of life, by doing it together, in a European framework and in the European Union."
+The world of tomorrow is a world of empires in which we Europeans, and you British, can only defend your interests, your way of life, by doing it together, in a European framework and in the EU."